aleRizzolo/MongoTextQuery/README.md

 The project has the following structure:

-- `dist/`: Compiled JavaScript files (needed for vercel deploy).
+- `server/`: Contains all the server directories
   - `src/`: Contains the TypeScript source code.
     - `routes/`: Define your API routes here.
     - `models/`: Define your MongoDB data models.
     - `types/`: Define the types for the models and for the routes.
   - `utils/`: Contains logger configuration.
   - `db.ts`: Connection to the Database
   - `index.ts`: The main entry point of the application.

 ## Contributing

 If you would like to contribute to this project, please open an issue or create a pull request on the GitHub repository.

 ## Next Steps

+- [ ] Add search based on tags

 - [ ] Add a front-end